Australasian Recycling Label: Discussing Symbols ♻️

 Which? (a consumer group) carried out a survey in the UK.
 They stated that 59 per cent of consumers know what the green arrow recycling label of the Mobius Loop means.
-But the black version, which indicated that not every local authorities accept such kind of rubbish, was only recognised by 38 per cent of the respondents.
+But the black version, which indicated that not every local authority accepts such kind of rubbish, was only recognised by 38 per cent of the respondents.

-Fortunately, there exists a programme that provides easy to understand recycling labels in Australia and New Zealand (Australasian region).
+Fortunately, there exists a program that provides easy-to-understand recycling labels in Australia and New Zealand (Australasian region).
 Will the labels actually help us boost recycling?
-Let me discuss further.
+Let me discuss this further.

 Before I get further with the topic of Australasian recycling labels, let me first discuss Waster.
 Here at Waster, we offer innovative solutions for your waste management and recycling needs.
 Furthermore, we help boost recycling and collect rubbish for small and medium businesses in Australia.

 With the help of Australasian recycling labels and Waster, you won’t have to worry about where your rubbish goes.
 They are in good hands!

 Click the blue button below to learn more.

 Planet Ark, PREP Design, and the Australian Packaging Covenant Organisation (APCO), which was launched by Federal Environment Minister Melissa Price, came up with an evidence-based system for Australia and New Zealand to address the ongoing problem of pollution.

 Called the Australasian Recycling Label, it aims to “provide you with easy-to-understand recycling information when you need it most”.